What are Eating Disorders?

 While some people see eating disorders as fads or choices, they are actually a form of mental illness.
 They can have life threatening consequences as well as physical, social, and psychological effects.
 AN eating disorder generally stems from an obsession with food, body weight, or shape.
 Though eating disorders can affect anyone, they are more common in adolescent and young women.
 There is some research to support that eating disorders are hereditary, though personality traits are also a factor.

 Anorexia nervosa, most commonly called anorexia, is possibly the best-known eating disorder.
 It tends to begin in adolescence and affect more women than men.
 People with anorexia tend to view themselves as overweight, even if they are underweight.
 These individuals often monitor their weight continuously and avoid eating certain food types or severely restrict caloric intake.
 This may not always be noticed at first, but there are common signs that point to anorexia.
-These include:

 - Being considerably underweight when compared to people of the same age and height